brendanhay/brendanhay.github.io/_posts/2016-08-06-credentials.md

 3. Use the data key to encrypt your data locally.
 4. Use KMS to encrypt the data key with the specified master key.
 This is called key wrapping, and the encrypted data is now called a "wrapped key".
 5. Store the encrypted data and the wrapped key.

+For point 5 above, it's important to point out the concept of "encraption" from [Alex Schoof](https://blog.fugue.co/2015-04-21-aws-kms-secrets.html):

-Note: this is not "encraption" (the practice of storing a key next to the data that it protects), because without access to the master key that wraps the data key, the data key is useless.
+> Note: this is not "encraption"
+(the practice of storing a key next to the data that it protects), because without access to the master key that wraps the data key, the data key is useless.
 It is an opaque blob.

 To decrypt the data, we now: